Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Constructing the upper bounds on one-way key rates with help of the CC attack

 \subsubsection{Deterministic binning}

 We now consider the case when Alice deterministically bins every no-click event $\varnothing$.
 Without loss of generality, we may assume she always interprets~it as the $0$-outcome.
-This formally corresponds to her applying a stochastic map
+This formally corresponds to her applying a stochastic map, see also \eqnref{eq:det_bin} of the main text, of the form

-to Tab.~\eqref{eqs:simplified_lossy_corr}, so that the resulting shared correlation then reads:
+to Tab.~\eqref{eqs:simplified_lossy_corr}, so that the resulting shared correlation then reads

 whose first row is obtained by summing the first and the third row of Tab.~\eqref{eqs:simplified_lossy_corr}.

 Again, in order to determine the EC-term we compute Alice's conditional probability distribution by dividing the columns of Tab.~\eqref{eq:simplified_lossy_det} by the corresponding marginal probabilities~\eqref{eq:bob_marginals}, i.e.: